-A quick loop with my cheesewire.
-My adversary was caught.
+A quick loop of cheese wire.
+My enemy was caught.

-I pivoted back on top and started strangling with glee.
+as I pivoted back on top and started to strangle with glee.

-I had only to tighten my grip to kill him with ease.
+Needing only to tighten to kill him with ease.

-But suddenly he relaxed and lay there as my gaze caught his eyes.
+But suddenly he relaxed, lying there as my gaze caught his eyes.

 Lost in their depths I felt my anger subside,